Educators’ Corner: Tools & resources designed to support you

 Come back together - What did they decide & why -Explore as needed.

-October’s Clinical Conundrums
+December’s Clinical Conundrums

 Premium Services - Mock SCA Resources for GP Teaching Programmes